What Is a Calorie Surplus - 100calsnacks

 A moderate calorie surplus, typically 200 to 500 extra calories per day, is a sweet spot for most people looking to gain muscle efficiently

-How to Calculate Your Calorie Surplus?
+How to Calculate Your Calorie Surplus for Muscle Gain

 This is more straightforward than you can imagine.
 To find out how many calories you should eat in a day when on a surplus, take the following actions:

 1. Determine Your Upkeep Calories: Also known as maintenance calories.
 This is the number of calories your body needs to maintain your present weight.
 An online Total Daily Energy Expenditure (TDEE) calculator can be used to get this number.
+If you're unsure where to start, a detailed breakdown of how many calories should i eat a day based on your age, weight, and activity level can give you a precise baseline before adding your surplus.

 2. Include a Surplus: Increase your daily calorie intake by 200-500, depending on your desired level of muscle growth.